 You are likely to have a very good outcome from breast surgery.
 You may feel better about your appearance and yourself.
 Also, any pain or skin symptoms due to the surgery will likely disappear.
 You may need to wear a special supportive bra for a few months to reshape your breasts.

 Scars are permanent and are often more visible in the year after surgery.
 They may fade after this.
 Your surgeon will try to place the incisions so that your scars are as hidden as possible.

-McGrath MH, Pomerantz J. Plastic surgery.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
-Sabiston Textbook of Surgery.
-19th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 69.
+McGrath MH, Pomerantz JH.
+Plastic surgery.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
+Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
+20th ed.
+Philadelphia, PA: Elsevier; 2017:chap 68.